About Wellness Services

 Binder Library

-The Smith College Binder Library provides education around safe chest binding and a discrete environment to try on a binder before buying one.
+The Smith College Binder Library provides education around safe chest binding and a discreet environment to try on a binder before buying one.
 We have a wide array of sizes and colors.
 If finances are a barrier, we’re happy to help you apply for funding.
 If you need assistance finding the right fit, a staff member is available to provide support.

 What is the binder library?